RuggeroVisintin/SparkEngineWeb/README.md

 ## Contact

-See maintainers section in package.json
+See the maintainers section in package.json